-To speak with a Virginia personal injury & accident lawyer about your case in Fairfax County and Northern Virginia, contact Manikas Law LLC by calling 703-556-0004, or use the “Contact Us” box at the bottom of this page to tell us about your case.
+Contact us today for a free case evaluation.
+To speak with a Virginia personal injury & car accident lawyer about your accident case in Fairfax County and Northern Virginia, contact Manikas Law calling 703-556-0004, or use the Contact Us box at the bottom of this page to tell us about your case.

-Civil negligence law (which is how a car accident is pursued on your behalf) and criminal/traffic law are two separate areas of law.
+Civil negligence law (which is how a car accident injury case is pursued on your behalf) and criminal/traffic law are two separate areas of law.
 A person can avoid being charged with a crime or traffic infraction (or end up being charged, but be found “not guilty” by a judge) and still be held liable in a civil negligence case.
-To prove a civil negligence claim 4 things must be proven by your Northern Virginia Car Accident Lawyer:
+To prove a civil negligence claim 4 things must be proven by your Northern Virginia Car Accident Lawyer.

 - The other driver owed you a duty of care – generally all drivers owe other drivers the duty to drive safely and obey traffic laws.
 However, the duty owed in any given case is the degree to which a reasonable person should have been watchful and cautions in the specific set of circumstances in your case.

 - The driver breached this duty – by not driving as a reasonable person would have under the specific circumstances at issue.

 - The breach of duty caused your injuries – the accident must be the direct cause of your injuries.

 - You suffered damages – you must have suffered some level of damages as a result of the injuries.